-At Stanford, and UCSD lunch is required and will be added to the registration fee.
+Lunch options vary from location to location and may be required at some locations.
 At all other locations, lunch is not provided automatically but is an available option that can be added to your registration.
 Alternatively, campers can bring their own lunch with them.
-Adding the lunch option usually entitles them to go into a cafeteria or dining hall and pick and choose from a buffet-style selection.
+Adding the lunch option usually means eating in a cafeteria or dining hall.
 Please note that availability will vary from location to location.
 It is also recommended that campers are sent with a water bottle and some snacks to sustain them through the day.

 Courses and Curriculum

 What kind of computers do you use in your camps?